CSA-OCP-GER/aad-identity-for-developers/challenge-4-oauth2-code-grant.md

 ## Query Microsoft Graph API

-Finally you can query your full profile using Postman or Insomnia by properly setting the `Authorization` header and passing in your newly generated `access_token`.
+Finally you can query your full profile from the Graph API using Postman or Insomnia by properly setting the `Authorization` header and passing in your newly generated `access_token`.

 ```HTTP
 GET https://graph.microsoft.com/v1.0/me